Burning sage — also known as smudging — is an ancient spiritual ritual.

 [PROD INSERT BLOCKQUOTE] Beliefs that burning sage clears out spiritual impurities, pathogens, and even insects have been fundamental to the practice of smudging.

 It turns out that sage may help clear the air of lots more than bugs and bacteria.

 Though scientifically unproven, burning sage is thought to release negative ions.
 This is said to help neutralize positive ions.

 - pet dander

 If this is the case, burning sage may be a blessing for those with asthma, allergies, bronchitis, and other respiratory conditions.
-But inhaling the smoke during the smudging can aggravate it.
-Wait until the smoke clears before spending time in the room.
+But inhaling the smoke during the smudging can aggravate any respiratory condition.
+Wait until the smoke clears before going into the room.